Federal Agency for Child and Youth Protection in the Media: History

-In 1978, the number and type of institutions that could petition for indexing widened considerably.
-Since then, higher authorities with responsibility for young people in the Länder and youth welfare offices of individual Kreise (districts) have been authorized to submit applications.
-The number of applications for indexing increased following this change.
-During the 1980s, heavy-metal music and violent video games emerged as primary areas of concern for the Bundesprüfstelle.
+In 1978, the number and type of institutions that could petition the BPjS to request a work be indexed widened.
+Since then, state- and district-level youth welfare offices have been authorized to submit applications.
+The number of indexing applications increased following this change.
+During the 1980s, heavy metal music and violent video games emerged as primary areas of concern for the BPjS.